rapmed/CTA-deface/README.md

 ## Deep learning-based defacing tool for CT angiography: CTA-DEFACE

-This repository provides an easy to use Python tool for automated de-identification of CT angiography images.
+This repository provides an easy to use tool based on `nnUNet` for automated de-identification of CT angiography images.

 If you are using CTA-DEFACE, please cite the following publication: